HMCL-dev/HMCL-docs/_downloads/linux/loongarch64.md

 ## New World

-If you are using a New World Loongson system, please use the system's package manager to install Java 17.
+If you are using a New World Loongson system, please install Java 17 by using system's package manager.

 **Loongnix**/Deepin/Debian/Ubuntu: